HomeTemplatesPricingFormsBOIRApps

 Hawaii Personal Income Tax(PIT)

 Hawaii's state personal income tax rates fluctuate based on an individual's filing status and income level, which can be categorized as Single, Married Filing Separately, Married Filing Jointly, or Head of Household.
+For the taxable year 2024, Hawaii applies a progressive state individual income tax, with rates spanning from 1.40% to 11.00%.

 For the Taxable Year 2024, the Hawaii individual income tax rate is determined based on various factors, including filing status and income level.